evan108108/RESTFullYii/readme.markdown

 To understand how to do this, lets create a scenario that requires some customization and see how we might accomplish it.

 Lets say we have two controllers in our API, WorkController and CategoryController.
-We would like outr API to function in the following ways:
+We would like our API to function in the following ways:

 1. The API should be accessible to JavaScript via AJAX.
 2. The API should not be accessible to any external client.